Spawners allow you to define specific points in your worlds at which

 - Despawn false isnt a option that is meant to be used in mythic spawners.

-|**mobtype: &lt;mobtype&gt;** or **mobname: &lt;mobtype&gt;:**|This is mob type that the spawner will spawn.
+|**mobtype: <mobtype>** or **mobname: <mobtype>:**|This is mob type that the spawner will spawn.
 Can only be set to an internal MythicMobs mob.|/mm s set <name> mobtype <new_mob_name>||

-|**world: &lt;worldname&gt;:**| This is the filename of the world where the spawner is located| /mm s set <name> world <world>||
+|**world: <worldname>:**| This is the filename of the world where the spawner is located| /mm s set <name> world <world>||

-|**spawnergroup: &lt;group name&gt;**|This sets the group name for the spawn.
-For larger configurations, such as if you are populating a dungeon, you can group all spawners and then change the settings for them all at the same time.|/mm s set g:<group> <setting> <value>|
+|**spawnergroup: <group name>**|This sets the group name for the spawn.
+For larger configurations, such as if you are populating a dungeon, you can group all spawners and then change the settings for them all at the same time.|/mm s set g:<group><setting><value>|

 |**X: / Y: / Z:**|Coordinates of the spawner|||

-|**radius: &lt;number&gt;**|This is the radius around the spawner at which the mob can spawn.| /mm s set <name> radius <radius>|0|
+|**radius: <number>**|This is the radius around the spawner at which the mob can spawn.| /mm s set <name> radius <radius>|0|

-|**radiusY: &lt;number&gt;**|This is the vertical radius around the spawner at which the mob can spawn|/mm s set <name> radiusy <radius>|0|
+|**radiusY: <number>**|This is the vertical radius around the spawner at which the mob can spawn|/mm s set <name> radiusy <radius>|0|

-|**usetimer: &lt;true/false&gt;**|Whether or not the spawner activates on a timer.|/mm s set <name> usetimer <true/false>|True|
+|**usetimer: <true/false>**|Whether or not the spawner activates on a timer.|/mm s set <name> usetimer <true/false>|True|

-|**maxmobs: &lt;number&gt;**|This is the max number of mobs that can be spawned and existing in the world for this spawner. **Must be equal to or greater than mobsperspawn**|/mm s set <name> maxmobs <amount>||
+|**maxmobs: <number>**|This is the max number of mobs that can be spawned and existing in the world for this spawner. **Must be equal to or greater than mobsperspawn**|/mm s set <name> maxmobs <amount>||

-|**moblevel: &lt;number&gt;**|This is the level of the mob that should spawn from this spawner.
+|**moblevel: <number>**|This is the level of the mob that should spawn from this spawner.
 Mob must have level configuration for this to work.|/mm s set <name> moblevel <level>||

-|**mobsperspawn: &lt;number&gt;**|This is the number of mobs spawned each time the spawner spawns a mob.|/mm s set <name> mobsperspawn <amount>||
+|**mobsperspawn: <number>**|This is the number of mobs spawned each time the spawner spawns a mob.|/mm s set <name> mobsperspawn <amount>||

-|**cooldown: &lt;number&gt;**|This the amount of time in seconds that the spawner waits after a mob has been spawned before another mob is spawned.|/mm s set <name> cooldown <time>||
+|**cooldown: <number>**|This the amount of time in seconds that the spawner waits after a mob has been spawned before another mob is spawned.|/mm s set <name> cooldown <time>||

-|**cooldowntimer: &lt;number&gt;**|This option is set automatically by the spawner.
+|**cooldowntimer: <number>**|This option is set automatically by the spawner.
 Used to bridge cooldowns over server reboots.|*does not require any user setting*||

-|**warmup: &lt;number&gt;**|The amount of time in seconds before the spawner starts cooldown.
+|**warmup: <number>**|The amount of time in seconds before the spawner starts cooldown.
 Warmup starts on activation and if maxmobs is reached and a mob dies.|/mm s set <name> warmup <duration>||

-|**warmuptimer: &lt;number&gt;**|This option is set automatically by the spawner, used to bridge warmups over server reboots.|*does not require any user setting*.||
+|**warmuptimer: <number>**|This option is set automatically by the spawner, used to bridge warmups over server reboots.|*does not require any user setting*.||

-|**checkforplayers: &lt;true/false&gt;**|Whether or not players must be near the spawner for it to "activate"||true (recommended for performance)|
+|**checkforplayers: <true/false>**|Whether or not players must be near the spawner for it to "activate"||true (recommended for performance)|

-|**activationrange: &lt;number&gt;**|What radius must players be within for the spawner to activate.||40 blocks|
+|**activationrange: <number>**|What radius must players be within for the spawner to activate.||40 blocks|

-|**leashrange: &lt;number&gt;**|This is the max distance that a mob can move from its spawn location before it is teleported back.|/mm s set <name> leashrange <distance>||
+|**leashrange: <number>**|This is the max distance that a mob can move from its spawn location before it is teleported back.|/mm s set <name> leashrange <distance>||

-|**healonleash: &lt;true/false&gt;**|Whether the mob should heal to full health when it leashes back to its spawner|/mm s set <name> healonleash <true/false>||
+|**healonleash: <true/false>**|Whether the mob should heal to full health when it leashes back to its spawner|/mm s set <name> healonleash <true/false>||

-|**resetthreatonleash: &lt;true/false&gt;**|Resets ThreatTables (if enabled) when a mob teleports back toits spawner.||true|
+|**resetthreatonleash: <true/false>**|Resets ThreatTables (if enabled) when a mob teleports back toits spawner.||true|

-|**showflames: &lt;true/false&gt;**|Set this to true to show flames around the spawner.|/mm s set <name> showflames <true/false>||
+|**showflames: <true/false>**|Set this to true to show flames around the spawner.|/mm s set <name> showflames <true/false>||

 |**conditions:**|Set conditions to be met for the spawner to activate.| MythicSpawners can only use the legacy conditions system.|[Find them here](/conditions/legacyconditions)||

-|**activemobs: &lt;number&gt;**|Used to keep track of mobs connected to (spawned by) the spawner.|*it does not require any user setting*.||
+|**activemobs: <number>**|Used to keep track of mobs connected to (spawned by) the spawner.|*it does not require any user setting*.||

 - This is mob type that the spawner will spawn.
 Can only be set